Ramana91/Epidemic-Type-Aftershock-Sequence-ETAS-Models-in-Statistical-Seismology/README.md

   dat <- dat[, c(1, 2, 4, 3, 6)]
   names(dat) <- c('date', 'time', 'long', 'lat', 'mag')

+  # Create the catalog of data, where the threshold of 4.3 is set as highlighted above.
+This is the value that is
+  # set differently for each of the nine models, ranging from 3.0 to 4.5 as shown in the table below.
   cat7 <- catalog(dat, time.begin = "1970/01/01", study.start = "2004/01/01", lat.range = c(26, 34), long.range=c(55, 60),mag.threshold = 4.3)
   cat7